Werewolf Costume

 • werewolf costume

-You can create a truly awesome Werewolf Costume by simply adding some optional extras that will make you look like a real werewolf.
-Add some Werewolf Gloves, a pair of Werewolf shoe covers, and a pair of ripped jeans for all over werewolf coverage.
+By simply adding some tatty jeans and comfortable shoes, the mask and shirt in this Werewolf Costume will do most of the work for you.
+However, for a mind-blowingly realistic costume that will scare the living daylights out of everyone you meet, simply add some Werewolf Gloves, a pair of Werewolf shoe covers, and a pair of ripped jeans for all over werewolf coverage.
 Even your own mother won’t know it’s you.

 Werewolf Gloves